Aberpergwm House: Cultural importance

+The family are descendants of the last native ruler of Kingdom of Morgannwg Iestyn ap Gwrgant.
 In the fifteenth century, Aberpergwm House was the home of Rhys ap Siancyn and his descendants, the most prominent of the poets’ patrons in Glamorgan during the period.
 Dafydd Nicolas, a Williams family descendant, was among the last of the Welsh household bards and the folksong collector Maria Jane Williams was a member of the family.
 Her older brother, Rees Williams, was involved in establishing the Bank of Williams and Rowland.
 The Williams family motto: 'A ddioddefws a orfu' ('He who suffers triumphs', in English) became the motto of Glamorgan County Council.

+The family had strong political links with Liberal Party MP Sir Rhys Rhys-Williams was a member of the family, as was Conservative Party MP and MEP Sir Brandon Rhys-Williams.
+Nicholas Cayzer, Baron Cayzer shipping magnate and member of The House of Lords married into the family as did Conservative MP Michael Colvin.

 The house is listed Grade II by Cadw and is undergoing extensive building work to conserve its important historical contents and structure.
 The ornate wrought iron gates in the driveway are separately listed as Grade II, and the church, which is being restored, is Grade II* listed.